 As an esthetician with 25+ years of hands-on experience working with clients, I know that preventing wrinkles with good lifestyle habits is far easier and less expensive than trying to erase them with dermal fillers or cosmetic surgery.
 This is why you should also wear a well-formulated sunscreen 365 days a year.
 Hands down, daily use of sunscreen is the #1 most effective way to slow down the skin aging process.
 A generous application of sun protection (ideally a minimum of SPF 30) will dramatically reduce the formation of lines, wrinkles and brown spots.
 It also, of course, prevents skin cancer.

 Finally, my popular skincare blog is loaded with my expert advice to help you achieve smooth and healthy-looking skin.
 I hope this post gives you some good things to think about next time your head hits the pillow.
-From a topical standpoint, this skincare serum is formulated with the best ingredients that your skin needs to repair while you sleep.
 Sweet dreams, my beauties!

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or Facetime.